CharlesBoadu/C-projects/README.md

-# c-projects
+# C++ projects

-These are c++ projects i've tried my hands on and hopefully they do what they are meant to do
+These are C++ projects I've tried my hands on and hopefully they do what they are meant to do